timmdov/Travel-Add-on-System/README.md

 ### **5. `services` Package**
 - **Purpose**: Manages workflows, orders, and centralized operations.
 - **Classes**:
     - `OrderProcess`: Abstract class for standardizing the ordering workflow.
+This feature is currently optional and can be extended for more advanced scenarios.
     - `PizzaOrder`, `CoffeeOrder`, `IceCreamOrder`: Concrete classes implementing specific workflows.
     - `LoungeService`: **Singleton** class managing all lounge operations, including ticket upgrades, orders, and pricing.